 7.15 There is no fixed standard provided within the SCC guidance for the level of disabled parking required.
-Whilst it is likely that a development of this nature will accommodate a number of residents with mobility impairments etc, the proposed APS/concierge operation would negate the requirement for disabled bays as the owner would leave their vehicle at the main site entrance under Building West to be driven into the APS by a member of staff.
+Whilst it is likely that a development of this nature will accommodate a number of residents with mobility impairments etc, the proposed SPS/concierge operation would negate the requirement for disabled bays as the owner would leave their vehicle at the drop-off area at the main site entrance to be driven into and parked in the SPS by a member of staff.
+Therefore, it can be stated that all 132 spaces within the SPS are suitable for disabled use.